leodarkseid/bat-algorithm/README.md

 3. **Position Update:** New solutions are generated based on velocity and optionally via a local random walk.
 4. **Loudness and Pulse Rate:** Control the probability of accepting new solutions and local search intensity.

-The **Tawhid & Dsouza variant** follows the same fundamental principles but introduces fixed values for loudness and pulse rate (e.g., `A=0.9`, `r=0.5`) and tighter local search strategies for improved convergence.

 ---